Music Scholarships at Walla Walla University

 These auditions serve to introduce applicants to the music faculty and provide the possibility of a music scholarship of up to $1000 for the first year of music studies and ensemble participation at Walla Walla University.
 The University Days scholarships for wind, brass, percussion, and string players are awarded for participation in the wind symphony or the symphony orchestra upon enrollment at Walla Walla University, and awards to vocalists are for participation in the university choirs and voice lessons.
 Keyboard players who receive a University Days scholarship will enroll in lessons and serve as departmental accompanists, while guitarists will also enroll in lessons if awarded a University Days scholarship.

-To schedule an audition during University Days, please complete the application form and submit it by the deadline as instructed on the form (February 20 for March auditions, and March 20 for April auditions).
-All University Days music scholarship decisions are made after both March and April auditions are completed.
+To schedule an audition during University Days, please complete the application form (below) and submit it by the deadline (February 20 for March auditions, and March 20 for April auditions).

 Students who have advanced keyboard skills and are interested in accompanying the university choirs as an organist are encouraged to apply for the organ scholarship specifically designated for this purpose.
 Please contact Dr. Kraig Scott at kraig.scott(AT)wallawalla.edu for more information regarding the organ scholarship.

 Music Lesson Fees Waiver Scholarships for Music Majors